bramcal/Q-VAT/README.md

 - **Remove small particles (µm²):** Minimum area of vessel that are included in the vascular mask.
 - **Threholding method:** Dropdown menu that allows the user to select the thresholding method for the vascular mask ("Default", "Huang", "Otsu").
 - **File extension:** File extension of the original images (".tif", ".tiff", ".png", ".jpg").
-- **Save validation image:** llows the user to choose whether or not to save the validation image.
+- **Save validation image:** Allows the user to choose whether or not to save the validation image.

 ### **Graphical User Interface:**